pftp/pftp-web/markdown/week1/lab_1.md

   };

   var lab_content = [
-    ['Welcome to Lab 1!
+    ["Welcome to Lab 1!
 We are going to learn some turtle graphics today.
-Hit the Next button to get started.'], ["This is Winston, your guide to the magic that is Python.\nDon't worry about what import or turtle.Turtle() means - we will get into that later.
-All that matters is that we have a turtle and his name is Winston.", 'import turtle\nwinston = turtle.Turtle()']
+Hit the 'Next' button to get started."], ["This is Winston, your guide to the magic that is Python.\nDon't worry about what <code>import</code> or <code>turtle.Turtle()</code> means - we will get into that later.
+All that matters is that we have a turtle and his name is Winston.", 'import turtle\nwinston = turtle.Turtle()'],
+    ["You can call Winston by his name and tell him to move!
+Try adding a line at the end that says <code>winston.forward(100)</code>.
+This tells Winston to move 100 units in the direction he's facing.
+Hit the 'Run It!' button when yo're done to see Winston in action."]
   ];
   var section = 0;